This is Mary, and she’s in credit card debt. Could a balance transfer credit card help her out?

 - You must make payments.
 0% APR means your balance won’t accumulate interest within the promotional period.
 You’ll still need to make at least the minimum payment each month.
 In fact, paying more will repay your debt more quickly.

 - Don’t overlook the revert rate.
 Once the promotional interest rate ends, any remaining balance is hit with a much higher interest rate.
 Consider paying off the balance fully before the revert rate strikes.
 And make sure the card’s revert rate is lower than your old card’s interest rate.
 That way, if you don’t repay your balance by the end of the intro APR, your debt will grow at a slower rate.

 - You can lose that intro APR if you’re late even once.
 This is one of those stipulations buried in the fine print.
 To avoid it, apply for a card that doesn’t charge a penalty rate for late payments or set up automatic payments so you’ll never pay late.

 - Don’t use the card for purchases.
 You’re primarily using your balance transfer card to repay debts.
 Strongly consider not buying anything with the card, adding more to your balance.
 For emergency purchases, consider using another card with a low APR.

-- You will pay high interest rates on cash advances.
+- You’ll pay high interest rates on cash advances.
 For most cards, the attractive intro APR does not extend to cash advances.
 APR on cash advances can be very high.
 Before taking out a cash advance, read your card’s terms and conditions.

 “Alright,” Kate says.
 “Let me tell you about balance transfer arbitrage.